dlemon/mongoose-gridstore/README.md

 # mongoose-gridstore
-mongoose plugin for storing attachments to your document schema
+mongoose plugin for storing attachments to your document schema.

 ## Installation